Courtskit/102-learning-journal/Reflection 102.1.md

 ## The Growth Mindset
 *A mindset that sets you up for sucess and growth.*

-Realizing the differences between a Fixed Mindset and a Growth Mindset is critical when trying to acheive a big goal.
-A Growth Mindset has you in the position to continuously desire to improve in whatever it is that you are trying to accomplish.
+Evaluating and realizing that you have a Growth Mindset is critical when trying to acheive a big goal.
+A Growth Mindset has you positioned to continuously improve in whatever it is that you are trying to accomplish.